Gender Discrimination, Harassment, Retaliation, and Title IX Policy

 Reporting and Resources Inside NUNM

-NUNM will promptly respond to any report or complaint of Discrimination, Harassment, or Sexual Harassment that it receives, regardless of whether the incident occurred on the campus of the institution or elsewhere.
-This includes all forms of Sexual Harassment, including Sexual Assault, Dating Violence, Domestic Violence and Stalking.
+NUNM will promptly respond to any report or complaint of Discrimination, Harassment, or Sexual Harassment that it receives, whether the incident occurred on or off-campus.
+This includes all forms of Sexual Harassment, including Sexual Assault, Dating Violence, Domestic Violence, and Stalking.

 Any person may make a report of Discrimination, Harassment, or Sexual Harassment at any time.
-Any student or employee who believes that they are or may being subjected to Discrimination, Harassment, or Sexual Harassment should immediately report it to any one of the following: dean of students (Title IX Coordinator), vice president of human resources (Deputy Title IX Coordinator), director of security (Deputy Title IX Coordinator), or a program dean.
-Any person may make a report on behalf of a Complainant with the intent to safeguard the community.
-Reports may also be made anonymously.
-However, it may be more difficult for NUNM to address anonymous reports or reports without a Complainant.
+As part of the 2024 Oregon regulations, protections for gender identity and expression are highlighted.
+If a student or employee believes they are being subjected to Discrimination, Harassment, or Sexual Harassment, they should report it immediately to one of the following: the Dean of Students (Title IX Coordinator) or the Director of Human Resources (Deputy Title IX Coordinator).
+Any individual may report on behalf of the Complainant, with the goal of ensuring community safety.
+Reports can be made anonymously, but addressing anonymous reports may pose challenges without the involvement of the Complainant.

 Rachael Allen